-- Improved timing of release and quality of the WARR data; - A framework and funding source for consistent, quality compositional audits that bring cost efficiencies of scale; - Research and development and/or support to introduce technologies for collecting data at remote facilities e.g. unmanned landfills; and

-• Introducing systems for tracking and reporting on materials that are recycled and provide incentives for highest possible resource recovery.
+- Improved timing of release and quality of the WARR data. - A framework and funding source for consistent, quality compositional audits that bring cost efficiencies of scale. - Technologies for collecting data at remote facilities eg unmanned landfills. - Introduce systems for tracking and reporting on materials that are recycled and provide incentives for highest possible resource recovery.

-Strengthen industry oversight

-The introduction of the CDS and the China National Sword Crisis has reinforced that even though waste and recycling is an essential service, it is dominated by a few large and a handful of smaller operators with some operating with little transparency or accountability.
-When the impacts of China National Sword were felt, some operators demanded contract variations from councils to compensate for the reduction in commodity prices.
+Strengthen industry oversight The introduction of the CDS and the China National Sword Crisis has reinforced that even though waste and recycling is an essential service, it is dominated by a few large and a handful of smaller operators with some operating with little transparency or accountability.
+When the impacts of China National Sword were felt, some operators demanded contract variations from councils to compensate for the drop in commodity prices.
 When councils resisted, some were threatened with cessation of services.
 When councils sought to verify that cost variations were reasonable, some operators refused to provide detailed cost and income data citing commercial sensitivity.
 Councils experienced similar behaviour when negotiating Refund Sharing Agreements under the CDS.
 Operating in a rate-capped environment, councils were expected to accommodate substantial cost increases per tonne.
 Councils seek the best value for their communities and the knowledge that their recycling is being responsibly recycled but without industry transparency and data this is difficult to know if achieved.
 Lack of transparency also discourages other price models such as cost/risk sharing to be responsibly considered.

-Regulatory certainty and consistency
+Regulatory certainty and consistency.
 Recent regulatory uncertainty around MWOO output has undermined confidence in organics processing pathways and outputs, as well as resource recovery of other waste products.
 There is need for the waste and resource recovery sector to be provided with clear policy directions underpinned by consistent regulatory certainty if the waste and resource recovery system is to improve.